Formats

 Tutoring classes offer live, one-on-one personalized lessons tailored to a learner’s needs or interests.

 When creating your Tutoring listing, be sure to include at least four example topics offered.
-The teacher expertise section should showcase why you’re the perfect fit for the topic and is required unless clearly addressed in your teacher profile.
+The teacher expertise section should showcase why you’re the perfect fit for the topic.
 If you teach across various age groups, don’t forget to highlight your experience with each one.
+The 1:1 format is also great for meet-and-style sessions, allowing parents or guardians to discuss their learner’s specific needs.

 The table below outlines how these attributes define a format.